encode/django-rest-framework/docs/api-guide/filtering.md

 ## Specifying filter fields

-If all you need is simple equality-based filtering, you can set a `filter_fields` attribute on the view, listing the set of fields you wish to filter against.
+If all you need is simple equality-based filtering, you can set a `filter_fields` attribute on the view, or viewset, listing the set of fields you wish to filter against.

     class ProductList(generics.ListAPIView):
         queryset = Product.objects.all()